sunghwanji/sunghwanji.github.io/_posts/2020-01-16-[Digital Healthcare] Automated EKG Interpretation - What is Different from A.I.?.md

 ---
-title : "[Digital Healthcare] Automated EKG Interpretation"
+title : "[Digital Healthcare] Automated EKG Interpretation - What is Different from A.I.?"
 tags:
   - Digital Healthcare
 use_math: false